hbisneto/FileSystemPro/README.md

 ## Sample Codes

-> Please note that **GitHub does not support colored text** in README files.
-This is due to the limitations of the markdown language used in GitHub READMEs, which does not have built-in support for text color changes.
+> Please note that **GitHub (and PYPI) does not support colored text** in README files.
+This is due to the limitations of the markdown language used in GitHub (and PYPI) READMEs, which does not have built-in support for text color changes.

-> However, if you wish to view a colored version of this content, we have a version available on PyPI.
-You can access it by clicking [here](https://pypi.org/project/filesystempro/).
-This version provides a more visually engaging experience with the use of colored text.

 <details>
 <summary>Console: Printing a red foreground text message</summary>